 These are the results if we treat distance as the focus.
 They are obviously untrue.
 That’s because the aversives and reinforcers are not “distance.”
 They are the scary monster, the cookie, and the stick.
 If you talk about “adding distance” what happens to the actual thing we are trying to get away from?
 It falls out of the equation.

 So did this help at all?
 Does it make sense?
 Hope so!

 - How Skilled are you at Ignoring (Extinction, Part 2)?

 - Threshold: It May Not Be What You Think

 - OMG Could She Really be Talking about the Continuum AGAIN?

 I should mention that there has been a movement for some time to do away with the distinctions between positive and negative reinforcement and positive and negative punishment.
-This is mostly because of the few indefinable cases like the thermostat one above, and because the processes of reinforcement and punishment are difficult enough to discuss and explain without the plusses and minuses.
+This is mostly because of the few challenging cases, and because the processes of reinforcement and punishment are difficult enough to discuss and explain without the plusses and minuses.
 But it is not usually argued that there is no difference between adding and subtracting at all.
 I’m working on a summary of that research, so stay tuned.
 But in the meantime–you will still see the plusses and minuses in any learning theory book.